colons/odeon-scraper/README.md

 # odeon-scraper

-Cinelist, while useful, has [some problems with accuracy][issue].
+CineList, while useful, has [some problems with accuracy][issue].
 This project is an attempt to solve this for a single chain of cinemas, in an extremely fragile way.